FaCuZ/zabbix-rpc/README.md

 z.call("apiinfo.version", [])
 ```

-##### Error handling
+#### Error handling

-All errors will be returned as JSON with an "error" variable defined.
+All errors will be returned as JSON with an `error` variable defined.
 It will contain details of the error

 ```javascript
 {